Guide to the individual coverage HRA (ICHRA)

 Learn more with our full QSEHRA vs. ICHRA comparison chart

-With an ICHRA, organizations of all sizes can offer tax-free reimbursements to employees for their out-of-pocket medical costs like monthly individual health insurance premiums and other eligible expenses.
+With an ICHRA, organizations of all sizes can offer tax-free reimbursements to employees for out-of-pocket medical costs, such as monthly individual health insurance premiums and other eligible expenses.

-If you want to offer an ICHRA to your employees, PeopleKeep can help!
+If you want to offer an ICHRA to your employees, PeopleKeep and Remodel Health can help!

-At PeopleKeep, we offer employee benefits administration software for:
+At PeopleKeep, we offer HRA administration software for:

 Our HRA administration software makes it easy to set up and manage your benefit in minutes each month.
 We can help you ensure compliance with your ICHRA by reviewing your employees’ reimbursement requests, generating required plan documents, and storing your documents.